 Today we will continue with remaining QTP checkpoints i.e XML, Accessibility, and Database Checkpoints.
 This is the last tutorial on QTP checkpoints.
-We have covered details of all QTP checkpoints in last 4 tutorials.
+We have covered details of all QTP checkpoints in the last 4 tutorials.

 By adding XML checkpoints to your test, you can check the contents of individual XML data files or documents that are a part of your Web application.

 - You can perform checkpoints on XML documents contained in Web pages or frames, on XML files, and on test objects that support XML.